openziti/goroutine-analyzer/README.md

 # goroutine-analyzer

 ## Overview
-This is GUI tool for helping analyze golang goroutine dumps.
+This is a GUI tool for helping analyze golang goroutine dumps.
 It has the following features:

 * Working with multiple dumps
 * Grouping, extracting or hiding similar goroutines, either manually or automatically